 Staff are expected to report every instance of suspected child abuse or neglect.
-Since protection of children is the paramount concern, staff should discuss any suspected evidence with the principal or nurse regardless of whether the condition is listed among the indicators of abuse or neglect.
+Since protection of children is the paramount concern, staff should discuss any suspected evidence with the principal, nurse, counselor or social worker regardless of whether the condition is listed among the indicators of abuse or neglect.

 Staff are reminded of their obligation as district employees to report suspected child abuse, and professional staff are reminded of their legal obligation to make such reports.
 Staff are also reminded of their immunity from potential liability for doing so.
 The following procedures are to be used in reporting instances of suspected child abuse:

 A. Professional school personnel (teachers, counselors, administrator, child care facility personnel and school nurses) who have reasonable cause to believe that a child has suffered abuse or neglect must report or cause a report to be made, to the proper law enforcement agency or to Child Protective Services (CPS).
 In no case should the reports be made more than forty-eight (48) hours after the finding of possible abuse, neglect, or exploitation.
 Professional School Personnel shall also advise the principal or designee regarding instances of suspected abuse, neglect, or exploitation, and reports of suspected abuse, neglect, or exploitation to state authorities.
 In his/her absence, the report shall be made to the principal's designee.

 An employee may wish to discuss the circumstances with an employee of CPS for assistance in determining if a report should be made.
 CPS has the responsibility of determining the fact of child abuse or neglect.
 Any doubt about the child’s condition shall be resolved in favor of making the report.